osxmidi/SFZero-X/README.md

 Binaries are at https://github.com/osxmidi/SFZero-X/releases

-For Bitwig, the vst3 needs Bitwig 3.2 or higher.

 Linux make instructions

 Rename the unzipped JUCE folder to JUCE and move it to the home folder